divio/aldryn-search/docs/index.rst

 #############

 Aldryn Search is an application that acts like a bridge between django-haystack and django-cms.
-It's also a great tool to hookup search capabilities to any django app, specially apps that make use of multilingual frameworks like django-hvad or django-parler.
+It's also a great tool to hookup search capabilities to any django app, especially apps that make use of multilingual frameworks like django-hvad or django-parler.
 It's designed with multiple languages in mind, and provides multiple helpers to easily search within a language based setup (like one core per language in solr).